 Basic earnings (loss) attributable to common stockholders per common share is computed based on the weighted average number of shares of common stock outstanding during each period.
 Diluted earnings (loss) attributable to common stockholders per common share is computed based on the weighted average number of shares of common stock outstanding during each period, plus potential common shares considered outstanding during the period, as long as the inclusion of such awards is not anti-dilutive.
-Potential common shares consist of unvested restricted stock awards and the incremental common shares issuable upon the exercise of stock options (before their expiration in April 2018), using the more dilutive of either the two-class method or the treasury stock method.
+Potential common shares consist of unvested restricted stock awards, using the more dilutive of either the two-class method or the treasury stock method.

-The following table sets forth the computation of basic and diluted earnings per common share (in thousands, except per share data):
+The following table sets forth the computation of basic and diluted (loss) earnings per common share (in thousands, except per share data):